- New-look Brooklyn Nets have become one of the most polarizing squads in the NBA

 Contenders or Pretenders?

-With all the changes around the team, the odds of this Nets team taking a run to the NBA Finals through the Eastern Conference have varied wildly, with BetOnline pegging their chances at +900, while MyBookie has them as far out as +1400.
+With all the changes around the team, the odds of this Nets team taking a run to the NBA Finals through the Eastern Conference have varied wildly, their odds are as short as +900 and as long as +1400.

-BetOnline had Brooklyn at +500 to win the Eastern Conference earlier last week, but Durant ruling himself out for the year likely changed all that.
+Brooklyn was +500 to win the Eastern Conference earlier last week, but Durant ruling himself out for the year likely changed all that.

 While Milwaukee and Philadelphia are both heavily favored to emerge as the Eastern Conference representative in the Finals, as the Toronto Raptors showed last year, depth can go a long way to securing postseason success.
 After all, who would have ever expected Fred VanVleet to set an NBA Finals record for 3-pointers off the bench?